By PHOTOCREO Michal Bednarek/Shutterstock

 Some people seem born to take risks.
-As reported in a 2008 issue of the Journal of Psychology, adventurous, impulsive 3-year-olds tend to grow up to be devil-may-care adults, with many attracted to adventure sports, gambling, dangerous driving, and, on a more positive note, entrepreneurship.
+As reported in the Journal of Psychology, adventurous, impulsive 3-year-olds tend to grow up to be devil-may-care adults, with many attracted to adventure sports, gambling, dangerous driving, and, on a more positive note, entrepreneurship.
 At least part of this risky behavior may be in the genes.
 Some experts believe that a single gene can shape a person's desire for novelty and new sensations, a desire that often leads to risk-taking.

 The right risks